Kimber Manufacturing

-Kimber Manufacturing is an American company that designs, manufactures, and distributes small arms such as M1911 pistols, Solo pistols and rifles.
+Kimber Manufacturing is an American company that designs, manufactures, and distributes small arms such as M1911 pistols, Solo pistols, rifles, and revolvers.
 The USA Shooting Team, Marines assigned to Special Operations Command, and the LAPD SWAT team have used Kimber pistols in the past.

 History

 Kimber was founded as "Kimber of Oregon" in 1979 by Jack Warne and his son Greg Warne in the small town of Clackamas, Oregon.
 An Australian, Jack Warne founded the Australian firearms manufacturer, Sporting Arms or Sportco, in Adelaide, South Australia, following World War II.
-He moved to Oregon in 1968 after Portland-based Omar Industries purchased that company.

 Following its founding, Kimber of Oregon quickly built a reputation for accurate .22 long rifle caliber rifles.
 Subsequently, it began to expand its product line and eventually acquired a second manufacturing plant in nearby Colton.
 Jack Warne acquired the Brownell quick-detachable rifle scope mounting system for Kimber.

 In the late 1980s, the company began to struggle after a private stock offering fell short of covering the costs of developing the M89 BG (Big Game) Rifle.
 In 1989, Kimber of Oregon was sold to Oregon timber baron Bruce Engel, who founded WTD Industries, Inc. Engel had difficulty running Kimber and soon the company sought bankruptcy protection.
-However, Kimber of Oregon's assets were liquidated.

 In 1990, several Kimber employees, including Dan Cooper, left to found Cooper Firearms of Montana.
-Jack Warne left to found the Warne Manufacturing Company in February 1991, which began manufacture of a new rifle scope mounting system.
+Jack Warne left to open the Warne Manufacturing Company in February 1991, which began manufacture of a new rifle scope mounting system.

 In the mid-1990s, Greg Warne tried to revive Kimber, but much of Kimber of Oregon's original tooling had ended up in a junkyard north of Portland.
 Warne soon found a financial backer in Les Edelman, who owned Nationwide Sports Distributors.
 The two purchased the original tooling and partnered to found Kimber of America.
 The company grew quickly, but Edelman forced Greg Warne out after acquiring a majority interest in the company.